 Surgical Treatment For Urinary Incontinence In Dogs

-There have been various studies of this surgery done over the years and most have shown a cure rate of approximately 45 to 50 percent and a marked improvement in roughly 75 percent of the remaining dogs.
+There have been various studies of this surgery over the years, and most have shown a cure rate of approximately 45 to 50 percent and a marked improvement in roughly 75 percent of the remaining dogs.

-Cystourethropexy is the equivalent of the female surgery colposuspension, but it is for male dogs.
-In this surgery, the ductus deferens are tacked down to compress the urethra, helping to hold in the urine.
+In this treatment, the surgeon tacks down the ductus deferens to compress the urethra, helping to hold in the urine.
 The surgeon may also tack down fibers from the urethral muscles in either male or female patients.

 These two surgeries improve the conditions of approximately 50 percent of patients, but there is a high incidence of relapse with the passing of time, and medications are also necessary.

 Doctors have recently been exploring the use of laparoscopic surgery or collagen injections.
 You should ask your vet if these options hold promise for your dog.